Stocks Drop but Are Set for Big April Gains

 Consumer spending fell 7.5% in March, the Commerce Department said Thursday, the steepest monthly decline in records tracing back to 1959.
 Spending by Americans accounts for more than two-thirds of total output and therefore weighs on the economy heavily.
 Earlier this week, data showed U.S. gross domestic product shrank 4.8% in the first quarter.

-Meanwhile, the Labor Department said weekly jobless claims in the U.S. hit 3.8 million in the week ended April 25, surpassing economists' estimates of 3.2 million.
-That brings the total number of claims to roughly 30 million since mid-March.
+Meanwhile, the Labor Department said weekly jobless claims in the U.S. hit 3.8 million in the week ended April 25, bringing the total number of claims to roughly 30 million since mid-March.
+Thursday's data signaled that claims may be trending downward -- in the previous two weeks, 4.4 million and 5.2 million Americans applied for benefits -- though some market observers fear that a second wave of coronavirus layoffs could continue.

 "From the point of view of investors, what matters is getting a peak" in jobless claims, said Sebastien Galy, a macro strategist at Nordea Asset Management.
 "We saw an acceleration and it's now starting to decelerate."